schwaberdoodles/chef-cookbooks/automator/README.md

 Description
 ===========

-This cookbook setups up an Automator node (Orchestration) or a VM in a laptop based on Debian Squeeze.
+This cookbook that sets up an Automator node (Orchestration) or a VM in a laptop based on Debian Squeeze.
 The orchestration and command dispatch is powered by Rundeck with chef-solo and the Velankani Chef Cookbooks.

 Requirements